 - (a) For the convenience of taxpayers and their advisers, this Rule summarizes apportionment information for entities that are part of a combined group and that are engaged in a unitary business for purposes of Rhode Island's combined reporting regime.
-For additional information, taxpayers and their advisers should refer to the Rhode Island Division of Taxation's regulations on apportionment and nexus. - (b) For tax years beginning on or after January 1, 2015, all entities that are treated as C corporations for federal income tax purposes shall apportion net income to this state by means of a single factor representing total receipts gross receipts from sales and other applicable sources during the taxable year which are attributable to the entity's activities or transactions.59 - (1) When income is reported or recognized by a pass-through entity to the combined group, only the sales (total receipts) of the pass-through entity are used for apportionment purposes at the group level. - (c) The sales factor is the ratio of the taxpayer's receipts in this state to the taxpayer's total receipts everywhere during the taxable year.
+For additional information, taxpayers and their advisers should refer to the Rhode Island Division of Taxation's regulations on apportionment and nexus. - (b) For tax years beginning on or after January 1, 2015, all entities that are treated as C corporations for federal income tax purposes shall apportion net income to this state by means of a single factor representing total receipts gross receipts from sales and other applicable sources during the taxable year which are attributable to the entity's activities or transactions. - (1) When income is reported or recognized by a pass-through entity to the combined group, only the sales (total receipts) of the pass-through entity are used for apportionment purposes at the group level. - (c) The sales factor is the ratio of the taxpayer's receipts in this state to the taxpayer's total receipts everywhere during the taxable year.
 Thus, the numerator shall reflect total receipts from sales and other applicable sources during the taxable year which are attributable to the taxpayer's activities or transactions in this state whether or not an entity has nexus with this state.
-The denominator shall reflect everywhere receipts. - (d) As noted in Appendix I, the computation for Rhode Island's mandatory unitary combined reporting regime includes the following elements: combine the receipts of all members of the combined group using the Finnigan method, then calculate the apportionment ratio for the combined group, using as the numerator all Rhode Island receipts, regardless of whether a group member has nexus in Rhode Island, and using as the denominator everywhere receipts.
-Divide the numerator by the denominator to arrive at an apportionment ratio.
-Next, compute the apportioned Rhode Island taxable income of the combined group by multiplying adjusted taxable income by the combined apportionment ratio. - (e) To summarize, a combined group subject to Rhode Island mandatory unitary combined reporting shall use the Finnigan method, single sales factor apportionment, and market-based sourcing in its calculations. - (1) Entities that are not taxed as C corporations for federal income tax purposes shall use the cost-of-performance method in computing the sales factor in three-factor apportionment.
+The denominator shall reflect everywhere receipts. - (d) Each member's share of the combined unitary income is the product of the combined unitary income and the member's sales factor ratio. - (e) To summarize, a combined group subject to Rhode Island mandatory unitary combined reporting shall use the Finnigan method, single sales factor apportionment, and market-based sourcing in its calculations. - (1) Entities that are not taxed as C corporations for federal income tax purposes shall use the cost-of-performance method in computing the sales factor in threefactor apportionment.